ansible/awx-operator/docs/README.md

 # Building the Ansible AWX Operator Docs

-To make a local copy of the AWX Operator docs:
+To make a local clone of the AWX Operator repo, then in the root of your clone run:

-1. cd to the /docs directory.
-2. pip install --user -r requirements.txt
+1. pip install --user -r docs/requirements.txt
-3. mkdocs build
+2. mkdocs build